phillip-le/phillip-le.github.io/src/content/docs/testing/unit-testing-structure.md

 });
 ```

 This approach means that when a reader looks at a test case, they only need to see **what has changed from the happy path** to make this test case pass.
-When they are debugging an issue with their tests, they only need to refer to two locations, the test case they are writing and the single `beforeEach` statement in the test suite, which means that context is not scattered all over the file.
+When they are debugging an issue with their tests, they only need to refer to two locations: the test case they are writing and the single `beforeEach` statement in the test suite, which means that context is not scattered all over the file.